 \subsection{Preserving the Mutual Information Between Adjacent Layers in Practice}

-In this Section, we apply the methods discussed above and describe how to use TERC to preserve MI between a pair of adjacent layers.
+In this section, we discuss how to use TERC to preserve MI between a pair of adjacent layers.
 As discussed, TERC with MI ordering dictates that, to remove a node, the following should be satisfied: $I(\mathcal{X}_{L-1} \backslash {X}^i_{L-1} ;\mathcal{X}_{L}) = I(\mathcal{X}_{L-1} ;\mathcal{X}_{L})$.
-In Section \ref{sec:miest}, we describe the method we use to estimate MI.
-By combining these representations, we can update the condition we wish to approximate:
+In Section \ref{sec:miest}, we described the method we used to estimate MI.
+By combining these representations, we can update the condition we wish to approximate as follows: